« I live in Bordeaux, France. i’m around 44, and I have 2 coolkids.

 About my journey:

 When I was 20, I was in charge of group vacations for children and teenagers.

 I quickly decided to take care of disabled children and adults such as those

 This was one of the most enriching periods on a human level,

 where I was able to deepen the psychological relationships

 by discovering new links between perception and emotions.

-In 1998, I became a stone carver and sculptor
+Then after this short period, I became a stone carver and sculptor

 and worked for more than 15 years on many historical sites

 This was my most physical approach to the material world,